fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/I2CExamples/README.md

 This is a new set of codes to explore two way communication using I2C between two Arduinos.

-I have example code from /// Adapted using information from this page
+I have example code adapted using information from this page

 https://www.instructables.com/Aduino-IC-2-Way-Communication/